Holes 13 - 18

 The green itself slopes from back to front making for a very tricky two putt from above the hole.

-With a newly designed bunker complex, including an island of heather in the right bunker, three here is a very good score.
+With newly designed bunkers, including an island bunker, three here is a good score.

 Follingsby: